maxenceng/home-lab/README.md

 #### Stop & Teardown
 In order to stop the applications, you can either `helm uninstall [application]` to stop one or `./scripts/stop.sh` to stop everything.

-If you want to destroy everything, you have to use `scripts/k3s-teardown.sh` (or `scripts/k3d-teardown.sh` if you're on k3d)
+If you want to destroy everything, you have to use `scripts/teardown.sh`

 ## Resources